rskupnik/rskupnik.github.io/_posts/2019-01-24-adding-fingerprint-verification-to-keepass.md

 From the image above we get the following info:
 * We need to use 19200 baud rate
 * Communication is done in 8-byte packets
-* We directly control only 4 from those 4 bytes, the rest is either static or derived
+* We directly control only 4 from those 4 bytes, the rest is either static or derived (my code needs 5 bytes specified, but one is always 0 - oops)
 * In the response, we mainly need to check the 5th byte - `0x00` indicates success
+* We need to do some xoring for the checksum, which is weird since the xor value seems to always be 0 - but it works so whatevs :)

 ### Sending and receiving bytes over UART